 Natalie Wright (NW): Do you have any news to share about your work?

-NW: What books have you written so far?
+NW: That is exciting news!
+What books have you written so far?

-NW: What was the inspiration for your book?
+NW: What was the inspiration for The Vortex Series?

-NW: What is your favorite scene from your book and why?
+NW: What is one of your favorite scenes from one of your books and why?

 NW: What works in progress do you have?